Boilerplate Provisions: What are They?

 Many legal documents contain what is known in our profession as boilerplate provisions.
 Boilerplate provisions are typically found near the end of an agreement and can be very important.
+These provisions may determine who pays for attorney fees in commercial leases.
 They determine how disputes are resolved and how a court can enforce a contract.
-They may answer several important questions like: does the lease contain all of the agreements of the parties?
+They may answer several important questions like: Does the lease contain all of the agreements of the parties?
 Where can a lawsuit be brought?
 Who has to be notified of a breach?
 Is there an opportunity to cure?
 And many more questions.

 Within this boilerplate, there may be a provision for attorney fees.
 In England, the loser of a court case pays the winner’s legal fees.
 In the U.S., each party pays its own fees.
 This means that as a general rule, the American Rule, even if you defeat an unjust claim against you, you are still stuck with all of your legal bills spent defending yourself.
 It also means that if someone has a just claim for $100,000 but has to pay a lawyer $40,000 to collect that sum, they will only net 60% of what they were owed.